anudeepND/pihole-unbound/README.md

 ### What is unbound?
 [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) is a validating, recursive, caching DNS resolver developed by NLnet Labs, VeriSign Inc., Nominet, and Kirei.

-## Setting up Pi-hole as a recursive DNS server solution
+### Setting up Pi-hole as a recursive DNS server solution
 Install the Unbound recursive DNS resolver:
 ```
 sudo apt install unbound
 ```
 For recursively querying a host that is not cached as an address, the resolver needs to start at the top of the server tree and query the root servers, to know where to go for the top level domain for the address being queried.
 Unbound comes with default builtin hints.
-Remember to update this file evry 6 months.
+Remember to update this file every 6 months.
 ```
 wget -O root.hints https://www.internic.net/domain/named.root
 sudo mv root.hints /var/lib/unbound/